Install the HAProxy Enterprise Runtime API

 $ echo "show info;show stat" | \ socat stdio unix-connect:/var/run/hapee-2.7/hapee-lb.sock

-socat, but without piping a command to it.
-Then send the
+socat without piping a command to it.
+Send the

 prompt command to start a new session with the API.
 Some commands, such as